TIAGOOOLIVEIRA/Master-HighPerformanceComputing-UniversidadSantiagoCompostela_code_cuda-mpi-omp/advanced_parallelprogramming/assignement_loadbalancing_tree_parallel/README.md

 ## Profiling

+- Profiling (to spot optimization made on the code by the compiler):
+  - Likwid
+  - Valgrind
+  - VTune
+  - Perf

 ## References
     3. Flow Graphs _ Pro TBB_ C++ Parallel Programming with Threading Building Blocks.pdf
         Future work: redesign the tree as a Flow:graph